Mathugo/mathugo.github.io/_posts/2025-05-30-Diffusion Language Models Inner Workings.md

 ```
     ['The', 'quick', 'brown', 'fox', 'jumps', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>', '<|mdmmask|>']

-It makes sense, we have our prompt + the mask tokens the model will try to fill in. (`prettify_text` is a function I wrote to remove ugly stuff like G instead of blank).
+It makes sense, we have our prompt + the mask tokens the model will try to fill in.

 ## Running the Model
 Let’s forward the input through the model and grab the predicted tokens: